How Far Back Does SSA Go to Determine Benefits? Key Timeframes Explained

 How Far Back Does SSA Go to Determine Benefits?

 When applying for Social Security Disability Insurance (SSDI), one common question is: how far back does SSA go to determine benefits?
-Understanding the timeline for SSDI payments—including retroactive benefits and back pay—is essential to knowing how much compensation you may be entitled to.
+Understanding the timeline for SSDI payments—including retroactive benefits and back pay—is essential to understanding how SSA determines what benefits may be payable based on your claim.

 The answer depends on several key dates: your application date, your established onset date (EOD), and the five-month waiting period required by the Social Security Administration (SSA).
 In some cases, SSA may also grant retroactive benefits for up to 12 months before you applied.

-This article explains how far back SSA can pay, what each term means, and how to make sure you get the full back pay you deserve.
+This article explains how far back SSA can pay, what each term means, and how back pay is calculated under SSA rules.

 Timeline Trigger Review: The Role of Disability Onset Dates and Retroactive Eligibility